Table of Contents

 Accessibility is increasingly becoming a non-negotiable mandate when it comes to eLearning.
 And rightly so.

-eLearning Accessibility is therefore a very critical consideration when it comes to online training or web content.
+eLearning Accessibility is therefore a critical consideration for organizations developing modern online training programs and digital learning ecosystems.

 As defined by CDC, “a disability is any condition of the body or mind (impairment) that makes it more difficult for the person with the condition to do certain activities (activity limitation) and interact with the world around them (participation restrictions).”